torvalds/linux/Documentation/security/tpm/tpm_vtpm_proxy.rst

 =============================================
-Virtual TPM Proxy Driver for Linux Containers
+Virtual TPM Proxy Driver for GNU/Linux Containers
 =============================================

 | Authors:
 | Stefan Berger <stefanb@linux.vnet.ibm.com>

-This document describes the virtual Trusted Platform Module (vTPM) proxy device driver for Linux containers.
+This document describes the virtual Trusted Platform Module (vTPM) proxy device driver for GNU/Linux containers.

 Introduction
 ============

-The goal of this work is to provide TPM functionality to each Linux container.
+The goal of this work is to provide TPM functionality to each GNU/Linux container.
 This allows programs to interact with a TPM in a container the same way they interact with a TPM on the physical system.
 Each container gets its own unique, emulated, software TPM.